Mrt134/Experimental/1.0luminadocumentation/testintro.rst

 .. _lumina1d:

 .. figure:: images/lumina1d.png
-   :width: 1920px
-   :height: 1080px
    :scale: 50%

-* **Start menu:** Provides quick access for user interaction with the system.
-The top frame indicates which user is logged in.
-If the system has a battery, you can hover over the battery icon (not pictured) to display the current status of the battery and the estimated time remaining if that battery is discharging.
+The Start Menu provides quick access for user interaction with the system.
+The top frame is a quick search bar for rapidly finding specific items.
+Just underneath the search bar is a small field indicating which user is logged in.
+Also, If the system has a battery, you can hover over the battery icon on the opposite side of the user name (not pictured) to display the current status of the battery and the estimated time remaining if that battery is discharging.
+The remaining space of the start menu is divided into several categories:

 * **Favorites:** This element is the largest section of the menu.
 Click an entry to launch that application.
 Right-click an entry to "Remove